 Talk to us

-Deep Pile Foundations using timber poles were designed for a new six-storey precast concrete apartment building complex in Otahuhu, Auckland.
+Deep Pile Foundations using timber poles were designed for a new six-storey precast concrete 87-apartment building complex in Otahuhu, Auckland.

-Uglie poles, 11.0m x 450mm SED, were Static Load Tested to 2,400 kN to prove the efficacy of the proposed foundation solution.
+Static Load Testing (compression) was carried out to 2,400 kN to prove the efficacy of the proposed foundation solution.

 The Static Load Test took 8 hours per pole using a purpose-built test rig capable of 3,000 kN loads.